Azure/data-management-zone/README.md

 ---

-This respository describes the Data Management Zone, which is classified as data management hub.
+This repository describes the Data Management Zone, which is classified as data management hub.
 It is the heart of the Data Management & Analytics architecture pattern and enables central governance of data assets across all Data Landing Zones.
-Enterprise-Scale Anayltics targets the deployment of a single Data Management Zone instance inside a tenant of an organization.
+Data Management and Analytics scenario targets the deployment of a single Data Management Zone instance inside a tenant of an organization.

 > **Note:** Before getting started with the deployment, please make sure you are familiar with the [complementary documentation in the Cloud Adoption Framework](https://aka.ms/adopt/datamanagement).
 After deploying your Data Management Zone, please move on to the [Data Landing Zone](https://github.com/Azure/data-landing-zone) deployment to create an environment in which you can start working on generating insights and value with data.
 The minimal recommended setup consists of a single Data Management Zone and a single [Data Landing Zone](https://github.com/Azure/data-landing-zone).